email2ify/drf-frieds/README.md

 * DELETE - Used to delete a post

 User Story:

-I want to create a new blank profile with default image when a user is created.
+ I want user to be able to get profile posts

 Implementation:

-In the profiles app, a signal was created in order to create a new user profile on signup.

-User Story:

- I want user to be able to get a list of profiles

-Implementation:

 Endpoint: /profiles/

 Methods:

-* POST - Used to create post
-* GET - Used to get a list of posts
+* GET - Used to get profile posts

 Endpoint: /profiles/<int:pk>/

 Methods:
 * GET - Get a single profile
-* PUT - Used to update a single profile
-* DELETE - Used to delete a profile

 ## Security